 Leave a comment at the bottom of this post, or send me an email!

-How do I join the Five in 45 Community?
+How do I join the Five in 45 Challenge?
 Sign me up!!!

 Awesome!
 Once you have your timer, you can get started any time.
 It’s free!!!
-And, since this is a community where we are ALL here to support each other, I’d love for you to join the Five in 45 Communities on Facebook.
-Also, if you’re on Instagram, be sure and use the hashtag #fivein45 & tag me @thespicyrd so I see your posts!
+And, since we are ALL here to support each other, share your “move more” moments on social media with the hashtag #fivein45.
+And, be sure to tag me @thespicyrd, so I see your posts!
 Let’s all move more for optimal health and longevity!!!